Khloe Kardashian Admits It’s Time To Stop Dating Basketball Players After Tristan Thompson Cheating Scandal

 The 34-year-old, who is now getting back on her feet after her ex Tristan Thompson’s latest cheating scandal, even joked that she should follow her 84-year-old grandmother’s advice to “date accountants” instead.
 Khloe stopped by the show’s special Las Vegas taping along with her older sisters Kim, 38, and Kourtney, 39, and was grilled by the late night host about her preferences when it comes to dating, as per The Daily Mail.

 Dubbing him “this character that you had a baby with,” Kimmel asked, “Is it time to stop dating basketball players?” which was greeted with huge cheers from the crowd.
-The Keeping Up With The Kardashians star laughed and said, “I like what I like, what can I say?” adding that she should listen to her grandmother MJ’s advice and just “date accountants or something like that.”
+The Keeping Up With the Kardashians star laughed and said, “I like what I like, what can I say?” adding that she should listen to her grandmother MJ’s advice and just “date accountants or something like that.”

 As fans of the Kardashian-Jenner clan will know, Cleveland Cavaliers star Tristan Thompson recently made headlines after getting too cozy with Kylie Jenner’s childhood friend, Jordyn Woods.
 However, this was not the first time the love rat was caught in such a public scandal, as he had already cheated on Khloe just days before she gave birth to their daughter, True, in April last year.